-In any case, it’s definitely easier to use Direct Ferries as it’s all in English.
-Here’s a direct link to the Direct Ferries page – if you use this link to book, 4corners7seas gets commission from Direct Ferries (at no extra cost to you) and if they have the cheapest fare for your travel date it’s a win-win.
-Thanks in advance should you choose to support the site using this link (booking this way also removes the language barrier and avoids potential booking errors like the time I made a mess of reserving online in Japanese).
+Here’s a direct link to the Direct Ferries page – if you use this link to book, 4corners7seas gets commission from Direct Ferries (at no extra cost to you) and if they have the cheapest fare for your dates it’s a win-win.
+Thanks in advance should you choose to support my site using this link.

-So, if you’re after the cheapest fare check the Beetle website first, and if they have it for under 65 dollars book it there; otherwise, Direct Ferries will probably be cheaper.
-However if you’re booking a round-trip you can get it for just 4,900 yen each way on the Beetle site, so that’s the way to go.
+So, to find the cheapest fare check the Beetle website first, and if they have good discounts book it there; otherwise, Direct Ferries will probably be cheaper.

 Busan Port Access and Information

-The shiny new Busan International Passenger Terminal is located a short walk (10 minutes or so) from Busan Station, the southern terminus of the KTX (bullet train) line from Seoul.
-It’s on the east side of the station; leaving the station by exit 9, go down the stairs/elevator, turn left (north) on the main road and take the next right (cross over at the pedestrian crossing) and then go straight along that side road in front of you and follow it round to the terminal:
+The shiny and still fairly new Busan International Passenger Terminal is located a short walk (10 minutes or so) from Busan Station, the southern terminus of the KTX (bullet train) line from Seoul.
+It’s on the east side of the station, and there’s an elevated pedestrian walkway from the station to the terminal.

 The ferry terminal has good food and drink options available, as does Busan Station, so you can easily make a pit stop as you pass through.
 Checkin opens one hour before departure and closes 30 minutes before; you have to go through immigration so (if coming from Seoul) to avoid any stress I’d suggest timing your KTX to arrive at Busan Station around 90 minutes before departure, which leaves plenty of time to stroll over, perhaps grab a bite on the go, check in, and clear immigration; if you want to sit and eat some lunch, obviously allow longer accordingly.

-Port tax from Busan is 4,300 won (approx $4 US) payable at checkin only, so make sure you keep enough won on hand, and there’s an oil surcharge of 14,000 won ($14 US) which is tacked on to the ticket fare if you buy at the terminal (but if you already have your reservation paid online, you’ll have to pay this at checkin too); also be aware that when you arrive at Hakata you may have cash issues (the terminal has no international ATM and is a bus ride from the downtown area), so it’s best to get hold of some Japanese yen before leaving Busan (there are money changers in the ferry terminal).
+Port tax from Busan is 4,300 won (approx $4 US) payable at checkin only, so make sure you keep enough won on hand, and there’s an oil surcharge of 12,000 won ($12 US) which is tacked on to the ticket fare if you buy directly at the terminal, but if you book online the surcharge may or may not be included – if not you’ll have to pay this at checkin too.
+Also be aware that when you arrive at Hakata you may have cash issues (the terminal has no international ATM and is a bus ride from the downtown area), so it’s best to get hold of some Japanese yen before leaving Busan (there are money changers in the ferry terminal).
 Alternatively if you have at least a few thousand won to change to yen on arrival it’ll cover the bus fare to get downtown (see Hakata Port, below).
-The fuel surcharge changes frequently, between 5,000 won and 14,000 won in my experience; the rate given here is correct as of late 2018.
-If you keep 20,000 won per person that should cover the departure tax & fuel surcharge in Busan.
+The fuel surcharge changes frequently, between 5,000 won and 14,000 won in my experience; the rate given here is correct as of early 2020.
+If you keep 20,000 won per person that should cover the departure tax & any potential fuel surcharge in Busan.